 An ectopic ureter is one that opens somewhere other than into the bladder.
 Ectopic ureters could empty urine into the urethra (the tube used for urination), or in females, the uterus or vagina.
-This defect can occur in cats, but it is much more common in dogs (see Kidney and Urinary Tract Disorders of Dogs: Ectopic Ureter).
+This defect can occur in cats, but it is much more common in dogs ( Congenital and Inherited Disorders of the Urinary System in Dogs : Ectopic Ureter).

 The bladder is a muscular sac that stores the urine produced by the kidneys.
 Several congenital and inherited problems can affect the bladder.